ConorGilesDoran/UCD_BHLS_Thesis/README.md

 Project title - "Bioinformatic Analysis of Copy Number Alteration Signature Mechanisms in Ovarian Carcinoma".

 There were four method components involved in this project:
-1. Confirming copy number alteration (CNA) signature findings from a previously published high grade serous ovarian cancer (HGSOC) study (Macintyre et al 2018 - "Copy number signatures and mutational processes in ovarian carcinoma").
+1. Confirming copy number alteration (CNA) signature findings from a previously published high grade serous ovarian cancer (HGSOC) study
+   (Macintyre et al 2018 - "Copy number signatures and mutational processes in ovarian carcinoma").
 2. Differential gene expression profiling for the CNA signatures identified in 1.
 3. RNA signature identification using the results of 2.
-4. Survival analysis of CNA and RNA signature classifications .
+4. Survival analysis of CNA and RNA signature classifications.

 Scripts for part 1: "Signatures" folder